What is a software licensing API?

 A minimal licensing server needs: a database to store licenses and activations, API endpoints for validation/activation/deactivation, authentication and rate limiting, a key generation system, and HTTPS everywhere.
 This gets you basic online licensing.

-If you also need offline support, add Ed25519 key management, token signing, and signature verification.
+If you also need offline support, add Ed25519 key management, offline-artifact issuance, local verification, and eventually encrypted machine-file style flows if you want tighter device binding.
 If you need hardware fingerprinting, add platform-specific device identification code for every OS you support.
 If you need a customer portal, add a self-service web interface.
 If you need payment integration, add webhook handlers for Stripe, Gumroad, or whichever provider you use.

 Then you maintain all of it forever.
 Security patches, uptime monitoring, database backups, API versioning, SDK updates across every platform.